You need a suitable song when playing drums, especially as a beginner. There are a ton of songs in the world that you can use.

 The choice is too wide; it becomes overwhelming.
 Sometimes getting the right song seems like a long trail on a steep slope.

-But do not worry, in this guide, I will be taking you through some of the best easy songs for beginners to play on drums you can use as a beginner.
+But do not worry, in this guide, I will be taking you through some of the best easy songs to practice on drums you can use as a beginner.
 It is all about getting you on the right track.

 What is the best beginner drum song?